onsi/ginkgo/docs/index.md

 here we've decorated the `Describe` container as `Ordered`.
 Ginkgo will guarantee that specs in an `Ordered` container will run sequentially, in the order they are written.
 Specs in an `Ordered` container may run in parallel with respect to _other_ specs, but they will always run sequentially on the same parallel process.
 This allows specs in `Ordered` containers to rely on mutating local closure state.

 The `Ordered` decorator can only appear on a container node.
 Any container nodes nested within a container node will automatically be considered `Ordered` and there is no way to mark a node within an `Ordered` container as "not `Ordered`".
-In fact, to prevent confusion, Ginkgo doesn't let you add an `Ordered` decorator to a container node if one of its parent containers is already decorated with `Ordered`.

 > Ginkgo did not include support for `Ordered` containers for quite some time.
 As you can see `Ordered` containers make it possible to circumvent the "Declare in container nodes, initialize in setup nodes" principle; and they make it possible to write dependent specs  This comes at a cost, of course - specs in `Ordered` containers cannot be fully parallelized which can result in slower suite runtimes.
 Despite these cons, pragmatism prevailed and `Ordered` containers were introduced in response to real-world needs in the community.
 Nonetheless, we recommend using `Ordered` containers only when needed.